Boon-Jun/CS3245-HW3/README.txt

  functionality correctly).

- In our opinion, one possible way to perform phrasal queries is to index the documents into bigrams and unigrams, and store both type of grams into the index.
+ In our opinion, one possible way to perform phrasal queries is to index the documents into postings for unigrams and bi-grams, and store both type of grams into the index.
  We can also extend this to higher n-grams as long as space is not an issue.
- Example: "Fight me please" will be indexed as "Fight", "me", "Fight me" etc., not
+ Example: "Fight me please" will be indexed as "Fight", "me", "Fight me" etc.

-          forgetting the stemming.
+ To perform the search, n-grams from the query will be first obtained.
+ When phrasal queries are enabled we could modify the VSM such that the axes of a vector for each documents are the n-grams instead of one word.

- To perform the search, the query string will be splitted into terms of unigrams and bigrams.
-Treating each unigram and bigram as a single term, we could then implement the same lnc.ltc ranking scheme and rank each document accordingly.
+ We could then implement the same lnc.ltc ranking scheme and rank each document accordingly.

  However, this implementation does not consider phrases that has a length of more than n, where n is the highest numbered n-gram stored in the index.